Active Directory vs Entra ID

 Published May 29, 2026)

 The debate between Active Directory vs. Entra ID comes down to one question: where should your organization's identity live?
-For IT teams that depend on AD as their primary identity store, moving everything to the cloud isn't always practical — or necessary.
+For IT teams that depend on AD as their primary identity store, moving everything to the cloud isn't always practical, or even necessary.
 With the right multi-factor authentication (MFA) and access security built on top of AD, organizations can meet modern security standards without migrating identity to the cloud.

 In 2023, Microsoft renamed Azure Active Directory to Entra ID.
-On the surface, nothing changed — Entra ID offered the same cloud-native identity management Azure AD had always provided.
+On the surface, nothing changed.
+Entra ID offered the same cloud-native identity management Azure AD had always provided.

 The rename made sense from Microsoft's perspective.
 The "AD" in Azure AD led some customers to confuse it with on-premises Active Directory, when the two are fundamentally different.
 Active Directory is an on-premises directory system.
 Entra ID is cloud-native and built around modern, cloud-centric assumptions.
 Microsoft wanted that distinction to be clear.